NoNotNotes/Yuubi/content/CMPA/PULMO.md

 - **Management**: ABX, Oxygenation, Force fluids, CPT, Nebulization, Semi-fowler's Position
 ## Pulmonary Tuberculosis
 Most commonly caused by the *Mycobacterium tuberculosis*, it may spread to any part of the body.
 It is a communicable disease.
-- **Clinical Manifestations**: low-grade fever, cough (persistent for two weeks, hemoptysis), night sweats, fatigue, and weight loss.
+- **Clinical Manifestations**: low-grade afternoon fever (pathognomonic), cough (persistent for two weeks, hemoptysis), night sweats, fatigue, and weight loss.
 - **Diagnostics**: Gene-Xpert sputum culture testing, TB Skin Test, CXR
 - **Medical Management**: Antituberculosis agents for 6 to 12 months
 - **Pharmacologic Therapy**: First-line include Isonizaid (INH; Nydrazid, often taken with Vitamin B (Pyridoxine)), Rifampin (Rifadin), Pyrazinamide, and Ethambutol (Myambutol) daily for 8 weeks and continuing for up to 4 to 7 months.
 Second-line include Capreomycin (Capastat), Ethionamid (Trecator), Para aminosalicylate Sodium, and Cycloserine (Seromycin)